-Advocacy and Awareness on Violence, Rights of Children and Gender issues
+Advocacy and Awareness on Violence, Children Rights and Gender issues

 The Non-Violence Project Uganda is committed to raising awareness, sensitizing and mobilizing communities to eliminate violence which is rooted in homes, schools and communities.
-Violence hinders development, causes human and financial losses yet complex and widespread in our communities.
+Violence hinders development, causes human and financial losses yet it remains a complex and widespread problem in our communities.

 We do this through publication of education and information materials about the situation of violence and calling for action by all stakeholders.